powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **minRealisticVoltage** and **maxRealisticVoltage**
 These parameters are used to identify if Newton-Raphson has converged to an unrealistic state.

-For any component where a bus voltage is, after the ReactiveLimits outerloop has run, solved outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.
+For any component where a bus voltage is solved outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.

-If `voltageRemoteControlRobustMode` is set to true, the ReactiveLimits outerloop uses these values as a criteria to block P-only nodes to PQ.
+If `voltageRemoteControlRobustMode` is set to true, the check of unrealistic voltage is done after the ReactiveLimits outerloop has been used.
+In addition, the ReactiveLimits outerloop uses these values as a criteria to block PQ remote controler buses that have an unrealistic voltage and a reactive injection within their reactive diagram.

 The default values are `0.5` and `1.5` and they must be greater or equal to `0`.